Cottin/learn-opti/walkthrough/3-separate-configs.md

 ## 1. Separate your configs
  It's common to instead of only having one `webpack.config.js` have 3 like so `webpack.common.js`, `webpack.production.js` and `webpack.development.js`.
 But since there's not that much configuration in most projects we can also split the config in the same file.

-- Read about the [webpack-merge](https://github.com/survivejs/webpack-merge) package and spit your configs into 3 object litterals in `webpack.config.js`.
+- Read about the [webpack-merge](https://github.com/survivejs/webpack-merge) package and spit your configs into 3 object litterals in `webpack.config.js` as described under "Limitations" in the docs.

 ## 2. Mode